brycewray/hugo-site/content/posts/2019/12/packing-up.md

 - Orders all the code appropriately to manage the dependencies.

 They can do even more than that, however.
 For just one example, webpack makes it easy to use [Typefaces](https://www.npmjs.com/package/typefaces) to install open-source web typefaces.
 In fact, that's how I easily converted this site to first [Roboto](https://fonts.google.com/specimen/Roboto) (and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) for the code examples you'll see here and there), and later [Public Sans](https://fonts.google.com/specimen/Public+Sans).
-Normally, it can be challenging to add web fonts to one's site without depending on another separate site (*e.g.*, Google Fonts); but Typefaces---created by Gatsby's Kyle Matthews---works with webpack to make it a relative piece of cake.
+Normally, it can be challenging to add web fonts to one's site without depending on another separate site (*e.g.*, Google Fonts); but Typefaces --- created by Gatsby's Kyle Matthews --- works with webpack to make it a relative piece of cake.

 So, I hope, that explains bundlers.
 Now, where was I?
 Oh, yeah&nbsp;.&nbsp;.&nbsp;.